 All motivational speeches are persuasive speeches.
 The speaker in motivational speeches intends to encourage people to do something about their goals, aspirations, and dreams.
-You will also use stories to move people to action.
+You will also use stories2 Here’s a short story about me. to move people to action.

 A sermon is a persuasive speech where the speaker intends to show what is right and wrong — and the lifelong value of staying in the good.
 Like motivational speeches, the preacher may use stories and anecdotes to drive the point.

 Politicians campaigning for office often deliver persuasive speeches.
 They intend to show prospective voters the future possibilities for them.
 They talk about what is right and wrong, what is important and what is not, and what new policies they intend to push and implement.

 No wonder, most politicians sound like motivational speakers, inspirational speakers, and preachers.

 Of course, many politicians choose to entertain than persuade.
 That’s because many voters have already decided to vote for them no matter what they say.